Silent Signs You Might Have Eye Cataracts

 Cataracts are the leading cause of blindness in those over the age of 40, but the symptoms can be difficult to pick up.
-Here are the warning signs to watch for.
+Here are the red flags to watch for.

 What are eye cataracts?

-Eye cataracts, an eye condition that has affected 2.5 million Canadians, is one of the most common eye disorders in the world.
+Eye cataracts, a condition that affects 2.5 million Canadians, is one of the most common eye disorders in the world.
 Cataracts are a cloudy or opaque area on the crystalline lens of the eye that develops over time.
-Despite being so common, most cataract cases aren’t caught until they’ve progressed because they’re painless and the loss of sight is subtle.
-Either both or one eyes can suffer: to diagnose the condition, optometrists look for a yellowing in the lens of the eye and an opacity in the back capsule.
+Despite being so common, most cataract cases aren’t caught until they’ve progressed because they’re painless and the loss of sight can be subtle.
+Either one or both eyes can suffer: to diagnose the condition, optometrists look for a yellowing in the lens of the eye and an opacity in the back capsule.
+Here are the less obvious signs of cataracts you might be missing.

 Cloudy or blurry vision